Yogesh9389/LeetCodeSolution/README.md

 # LeetCodeSolution
-These are some of the problems solved by me in leet code.
-You csn use these for your refrences.
+These are some of the problems solved by me on leet code.
+You can use these for your refrence.